 - Clean kitchen foil and foil food trays

-- Plastic bottles (remove lids and include for recycling)
+- Plastic bottles (clean, squash and then screw on lids and include for recycling)

 - Plastic food pots, tubs and trays